K9YA FAQ

 What is K9 Youth Alliance?

 K9 Youth Alliance is a 501(c)(3) public charity.
-Our programs are based in the greater Pasadena area.
-We partner with youth service providers and animal shelters to bring homeless dogs and young people together for immersive programs of learning, enrichment and empowerment.
+Our programs are based in the greater Los Angeles area.
+We partner with youth service providers and animal shelters to bring homeless dogs and young people together for immersive programs of learning, enrichment, and empowerment.

 How did K9 Youth Alliance get started?